-Each year, Santander provides £33,000 in academic travel awards to enable Oxford graduate students to travel to Santander Network countries for academic-related activities, such as collaborative work at other universities, fieldwork or study projects.
+Each year, Santander provides a number of travel awards to enable Oxford graduate students to travel to Santander Network countries for academic-related activities, such as collaborative work at other universities, fieldwork or study projects.

 Santander Universities works to encourage the international exchange of students to facilitate knowledge transfer within the global university community.
 The University of Oxford is one of over 1,200 academic institutions that collaborate with Santander.